Cinema of Japan: Heisei and Reiwa eras

 Although not a commercial success, All About Lily Chou-Chou directed by Shunji Iwai was honored at the Berlin, the Yokohama and the Shanghai Film Festivals in 2001.
 Takeshi Kitano appeared in Battle Royale and directed and starred in Dolls and Zatoichi.
-Several horror films, Kairo, Dark Water, Yogen, the Grudge series and One Missed Call met with commercial success.
+Beginning in the late 1990s, the J-horror film genre began to boom, as films such as Ringu, Kairo, Dark Water, Yogen, the Grudge series and One Missed Call met with commercial success.
 In 2004, Godzilla: Final Wars, directed by Ryuhei Kitamura, was released to celebrate the 50th anniversary of Godzilla.
 In 2005, director Seijun Suzuki made his 56th film, Princess Raccoon.
 Hirokazu Koreeda claimed film festival awards around the world with two of his films Distance and Nobody Knows.
 Female film director Naomi Kawase's film The Mourning Forest won the Grand Prix at the Cannes Film Festival in 2007.
 Yoji Yamada, director of the Otoko wa Tsurai yo series, made a trilogy of acclaimed revisionist samurai films, 2002's Twilight Samurai, followed by The Hidden Blade in 2004 and Love and Honor in 2006.
 In 2008, Departures won the Academy Award for best foreign language film.

 In anime, Hayao Miyazaki directed Spirited Away in 2001, breaking Japanese box office records and winning several awards—including the Academy Award for Best Animated Feature in 2003—followed by Howl's Moving Castle and Ponyo in 2004 and 2008 respectively.
 In 2004, Mamoru Oshii released the anime movie Ghost in the Shell 2: Innocence which received critical praise around the world.
 His 2008 film The Sky Crawlers was met with similarly positive international reception.
 Satoshi Kon also released three quieter, but nonetheless highly successful films: Millennium Actress, Tokyo Godfathers, and Paprika.
 Katsuhiro Otomo released Steamboy, his first animated project since the 1995 short film compilation Memories, in 2004.
 In collaboration with Studio 4C, American director Michael Arias released Tekkon Kinkreet in 2008, to international acclaim.
 After several years of directing primarily lower-key live-action films, Hideaki Anno formed his own production studio and revisited his still-popular Evangelion franchise with the Rebuild of Evangelion tetralogy, a new series of films providing an alternate retelling of the original story.

 Some Hollywood directors have turned to Tokyo as a backdrop for movies set in Japan.
-Post-war period examples include Tokyo Joe, My Geisha, Tokyo Story and the James Bond film You Only Live Twice; recent examples include Lost in Translation and The Last Samurai (both in 2003), Kill Bill: Volume 1 and 2 and The Day After Tomorrow (all in 2004), Memoirs of a Geisha (2005), The Fast and the Furious: Tokyo Drift and Babel (both in 2006), The Day the Earth Stood Still (2008), 2012 (2009), Inception (2010), Emperor (2012), Pacific Rim and The Wolverine (both in 2013), Geostorm (2017), and Avengers: Endgame (2019).
+Post-war period examples include Tokyo Joe (1949), My Geisha (1962) and the James Bond film You Only Live Twice (1967).
+Recent examples include Lost in Translation (2003), The Last Samurai (2003), Kill Bill: Volume 1 (2004), Kill Bill: Volume 2 (2004), The Day After Tomorrow (2004), Memoirs of a Geisha (2005), The Fast and the Furious: Tokyo Drift (2006), Babel (2006), The Day the Earth Stood Still (2008), 2012 (2009), Inception (2010), Emperor (2012), Pacific Rim (2013), The Wolverine (2013), Geostorm (2017), and Avengers: Endgame (2019).